bretmullinix/openshift-idm-cluster-on-aws/part6-install-nexus/readme.md

 1. Add your AWS private key contents to the file.
 1. chmod 600 [your aws private key file]

-    Note: make sure you don't check this file in to git.
-If you make the repository public, you would expose your private key.
-I always add a .gitignore file that contains **private_keys/**.
+    Note: Please make sure you don't check this file in to git.
+If you make the repository is public, you would expose your private key.
+I always add a **.gitignore** file that contains **private_keys/**.
 This tells git to ignore the folder.

 1. cd ../..
 1. Add the following variables to the **default/main.yml** file

     ```yaml
      yum_installs:
        - name: "java-1.8.0-openjdk-devel"